Issues Raised by the Credit Crunch and Global Recession1

 Whether this is a harbinger of good things to come is uncertain, in part because, after adjusting for inflation, consumption slowed over the months of the quarter and declined absolutely in March.
 Still, it does offer a glimmer of hope.
 In addition, business inventories fell by a very large amount in the first quarter.
 That too is a positive signal.
 When spending contracted last year, inventories ballooned relative to sales and firms have been struggling to bring them into better alignment.
 The first-quarter data suggest that the necessary inventory correction may be quite far along.
 Recent data also offer some hints of stabilization in the housing sector.
 Home construction contracted sharply in the first quarter as a whole, but we saw signs of improvement late in the period.
 In the past couple of months, home sales and housing starts have leveled off.
 Meanwhile, depending on the index, home prices have either increased slightly or fallen at a slower pace.

 While output is at least showing potential for improvement going forward, recent news from the labor market is still very weak.
 The unemployment rate has risen by 1.7 percentage points over the past four months and, as bad as that is, I think it actually understates the true magnitude of the labor market deterioration.
 For one thing, the incidence of permanent, as opposed to temporary, layoffs is unusually high compared with past downturns.
 In addition, involuntary part-time work has increased during this recession far more than we would expect relative to the rise in unemployment.
 My business contacts tell me, and the data confirm, that the use of furloughs is now widespread.
-I know that they are under consideration here at Berkeley as a way to address the budget crunch.
 The result is that nationally, we have seen a surge in part-time work for economic reasons occurring broadly across occupations.
 The underemployment rate, a broad measure that adds individuals working part time for economic reasons to the unemployed, now stands at 14¼ percent.
 This is a whopping 6½ percentage points higher than at the start of the recession, nearly twice the increase in the standard unemployment rate.

 Looking forward, my personal forecast for output growth is similar to the Blue Chip consensus.
 I believe the most likely scenario is that real GDP will advance at a low, but positive, rate in the second half of this year followed by trend-like growth in 2010.
 A forecast that the economy will soon switch from contraction to expansion strikes some people as optimistic.
 But, it takes less than you might think for real GDP growth rates to turn positive.
 Positive growth becomes likely if some of the economy’s weak sectors stop dragging down GDP going forward.
 Residential construction in particular has been declining for several years, subtracting about 1 percentage point from real GDP growth.
 This spending can sink only so far, and, as I said, we’ve seen some tentative signs of stabilization recently.
 If housing starts level out, the sector would no longer weigh down the economy and faster growth would ensue.
 Similarly, as I noted earlier, inventory liquidation has been unusually severe in recent months, especially in motor vehicles.
 A reduction in the pace of liquidation also would raise the GDP growth rate.
 Finally, if consumers become more confident—and there is evidence from surveys that they have recently—pent-up demand actually could boost spending on autos, durable goods, and even housing, providing some real “juice” to economic growth.